The Three-Tier Theorem

 Every positive integer splits uniquely into two pieces.
 The smooth part absorbs the prime factors that the base contains.
 The rough part is everything else.
 In base $10$, the integer $60 = 20 \times 3$ has smooth part $20$ and rough part $3$.
 The integer $77 = 1 \times 77$ has smooth part $1$ and rough part $77$.
 The integer $8$ has smooth part $8$ and rough part $1$.

-The three tiers are determined entirely by the rough part:
+The three tiers are determined entirely by the rough part.

-- Rough part $= 1$.
+• Rough part $= 1$.
 No prime structure at all.
 Every fraction terminates.
 Tier 1.

-- Rough part $= 3$ with smooth part at least $4$.
+• Rough part $= 3$ with smooth part at least $4$.
 The golden prime governs.
 Tier 2.

-- Anything else.
+• Anything else.
 Below the threshold.
 Tier 3.

-That is the whole classification, in three lines.
+That is the classification.

 A note from 2026